SolidWallOfCode/libswoc/doc/code/IntrusiveDList.en.rst

 IntrusiveDList
 **************

-:class:`IntrusiveDList` is a class that provides a double linked list using pointers embeded in the object. :class:`IntrusiveDList` also acts as a queue.
+:code:`IntrusiveDList` is a class that provides a double linked list using pointers embeded in the object. :code:`IntrusiveDList` also acts as a queue.
 No memory management is done - objects can be added to and removed from the list but the allocation and deallocation of the objects must be handled outside the class.
 This class supports an STL compliant bidirectional iteration.
 The iterators automatically convert to pointer as in normal use of this class the contained elements